What is OLED Lighting?

 Learn More About OLED Technology

 Glares and flickering from LED and fluorescent light sources can lead to a lot of problems like migraines, headaches and eye strain, causing discomfort and distraction.
-Studies have shown that compared to LED standards, OLED lights resulted in lower eye fatigue as measured by several biological metrics including dry eye.
+Studies have shown that compared to LED standards, OLED lighting solutions resulted in lower eye fatigue as measured by several biological metrics including dry eye.